One of the most common questions I get about pricing is how do I price!?

 Then we take this figure and see how it ‘feels’ for us.
 Is it too much?
 Or does it feel right?

-Maybe this exercise has you asking, is this a full-time thing, or is it currently a side hustle?
+Maybe this exercise has you asking, is this a part-time thing, or is it currently a side hustle?

 Cali